 This online directory is to help you find a psychologist who is recognised by the Psychological Society of Ireland (PSI) as being a Chartered Member of the Society

-As the professional body for psychologists in Ireland the PSI currently represents circa 3,000 members.
+As the professional body for psychologists in Ireland, the PSI currently represents circa 4,000 members.
 A primary objective of the Society is to seek to ensure that the public is protected by upholding the highest professional standards in psychologists' education, training and work.
-To this end, PSI encourages all its eligible members to become fully Chartered Members of the Society.
+To this end, PSI encourages all its eligible members to become Chartered Members of the Society.

-This voluntary online directory only lists those Chartered Psychologists who wish to have their names publicly available.
-If you want to know if a non-listed psychologist is a PSI Chartered Psychologist please contact PSI directly.
+This online directory only lists those PSI Chartered Psychologists who wish to have their names publicly available.

-Psychologists may use different titles, such as clinical, educational, counselling, health, forensic, work and organisational, neuropsychology and so on, depending on which postgraduate degree and professional training they undertook after completing their first undergraduate degree in psychology, or equivalent.
+Psychologists may use different titles depending on which postgraduate degree and professional training they undertook after completing their first undergraduate degree in psychology, or equivalent.

 You can get a better understanding of what these specialist titles mean by consulting the different PSI Divisions' pages on the PSI website.
 Whatever their title, all psychologists will share similar basic knowledge, skills and experience - or core competencies.
 How they use them will vary depending on what type of psychologist they are and where they are working.